busbud/coding-challenge-frontend-b/README.md

 ### TODO's & FIXME's

 Some Todo's and Fixme's can be found in the code around.
 Most of them are NTH or low priority issues of the current implementation.

 ### Demo

-you can find a running demo here
+You can find a running demo [here](https://immense-temple-81195.herokuapp.com/)

 ## Third party libraries